Manishearth/manishearth.github.io/source/drafts/fraud.md

 However, with respect to more sophisticated scams, most people aren't "worth the trouble", or at least think they aren't.
 Most people don't have $25M buttons available to them at work.

 Sure, many professionals have enough savings that it would make sense to mount a sophisticated scam, but also the likelihood of it happening to them is still slight: a scam that takes that amount of effort takes a lot of setup time and can't just be scaled up; you need people with the sophistication to run this scam willing to become criminals, and that just doesn't parallelize.
 There's the old joke: you don't have to outrun the bear, you just have to outrun the guy running next to you.
-You don't have to be unscammable, just sufficiently more effort to scam than other marks of equivalent value.
+You don't have to be unscammable, just a bigger pain to scam than the next mark.

 Note that sophisticated scams against an individual's wealth [do happen][the-cut] [^patrick-shoebox].
 "It can't happen to me" isn't quite the right framing, but "it's unlikely this will happen to me" is a common belief, and not unreasonable for many to hold.